Assessment Information

 High School-Level Science (Life Science-Biology and Earth and Space Science) Examinations aligned to the New York State P-12 Science Learning Standards (NYSP12SLS):

-The Regents Examinations in Earth & Space Sciences and Life Science: Biology will be administered for the first time in June 2025.
-Similar to the Elementary- and Intermediate-level Science Tests, the Regents Examinations will be written tests consisting of multiple-choice and constructed-response questions.
-The Office of State Assessment has posted sample clusters of questions designed to help prepare students for the new assessments in Biology and Earth & Space Sciences.
+The Regents Examinations in Earth & Space Sciences and Life Science: Biology were administered for the first time in June 2025.
+The regents Examinations in Physical Science: Chemistry and Physical Science: Physics will be administered for the first time in June 2026.
+Similar to the Elementary- and Intermediate-level Science Tests, the Regents Examinations are written tests consisting of multiple-choice and constructed-response questions.

-Additionally, the Earth and Space Sciences Reference Tables (ESSRT), 2024 edition should be used in the classroom beginning in the 2024-2025 school year.
-The first examination for which these tables will be used is the June 2025 Regents Examination in Earth and Space Sciences.
-The ESSRT contains information that students are expected to locate and apply in multiple contexts to be used as evidence, in support of developing conceptual understanding of the three dimensions referenced in the Performance Expectations (PE), but not necessarily memorize.
+Additionally, the Earth and Space Sciences Reference Tables (ESSRT), 2024 edition, and the Reference Tables for Physical Setting: Chemistry and Physical Science : Physics are to be used in the classroom.
+The Reference Tables contains information that students are expected to locate and apply in multiple contexts to be used as evidence, in support of developing conceptual understanding of the three dimensions referenced in the Performance Expectations (PE), but not necessarily memorize.

-There will no longer be a Performance Test (Earth Science) or Laboratory Activities for Part D (Living Environment).
-Instead, authentic, hands-on scientific and engineering experiences, called Investigations, will be part of the assessment strategy for high school science.
+There is no longer be a Performance Test (Earth Science) or Laboratory Activities for Part D (Living Environment).
+Instead, authentic, hands-on scientific and engineering experiences, called Investigations, are part of the assessment strategy for high school science.
 Like the written tests, the Investigations are aligned with the New York State P-12 Science Learning Standards but provide the opportunity for performance-based assessment of students’ science knowledge and skills.
 The Investigations are designed to be embedded into classroom instruction and assessment.

 The three required Investigations for Earth and Space Sciences and the primary performance expectation measured by each are: